Kabul Province: Economy

 Kabul's products include: natural gas, cotton, wool, carpets, agriculture, and some small production companies.
 Kabul has trade partnerships with the UK, France, Germany, United States, India, South Korea, Turkmenistan, Kenya, Russia, Pakistan, China, Iran.
 Kabul's economy was influenced by the America and has increased by almost 3500% after shrinking for 25 years.
 A new currency was introduced to Afghans which helped the economy.
 New business was in the new regime.
 Many American industries were interested in the new Kabul and many new companies have since then opened their branches in Kabul.
 The Kabul City Centre Mall was built and has nearly 100 shops.

 The economy is at a boom level and is increasing dramatically.
 Housing costs are rising as are employee wages.
 The cost of living has increased dramatically which is a problem for the non-educated Afghans, who cannot support themselves.
 The UN helps Afghans in need of help by providing aid, food and school materials for schools.
 Many international aid organizations are contributing to the Afghan economy.

 Tourism

 In the 1960s and 70s most of Kabul's economy depended on tourism.
 Kabul had textile, cotton production, and carpet production industries, but most of its economy came through tourism which it lost during its destruction.

-Demographics and administration

-Kabul province is made up of 14 districts.

-As of 2022, the total population of Kabul province is 5,572,630, of which about 85 percent live in the urban areas (mainly in the Kabul metropolitan area) while the remaining 15 percent are rural residents.
-It is one of the most ethnically diverse provinces.

-The city of Kabul is multi-ethnic.
-As of 2003, it is composed of 60% Tajiks, 20% Pashtuns, 15% Hazaras, 2% Uzbeks, 1% Baloch, 1% Turkmen, and 1% Hindu.
-The Dari and Pashto languages are widely used in the region.